Jean-LouisH/AbstractNameGenerator/README.md

 ![screenshot](Screenshot.png)

-*In progress*

-This is a script to take a syllable count from the user, generate a permutation list of abstract syllables and allow the user to choose how and which will be presented to them.
+This script generates a permutation list of abstract syllable pronunciations and allows the user to vary the syllable count and the presentation in console.

 The names can be used as is, or work as a pronunciation starting point for other names.
 This works well for naming characters, objects and environments if meaning is not of concern.